 Place the pot on a hot burner and bring to a full rolling boil as quickly as possible.
 Boil hard for 5 minutes **.
 Remove from heat and stir in lemon juice.
 Boil again for 3 minutes.
 Pour into sterile mason jars and add seals and lids.
 Do not tighten the rings all the way at this point.
 Flip jars over and leave to cool on a rack.
 Flip jars upright once cooled.
 Push down on the middle of the seal, if it doesn’t pop back up, the jar is sealed.

 Here is a link to various methods of sealing jars: https://www.wikihow.com/Seal-Glass-Jars

-* I have seriously reduced the amount of sugar in this recipe as when you pick and cook fresh strawberries the same day, they are much sweeter than the ones you buy in the store.
-Should you prefer sweeter preserves you may adjust the sugar according to your taste .
+* I have seriously reduced the amount of sugar in this recipe as freshly picked strawberries are much sweeter than store-bought.
+Should you prefer sweeter preserves, adjust the sugar accordingly.

-** I like to boil my strawberries much longer so that they reduce and become thicker but this is a question of taste.
-If you prefer runnier preserves, follow this recipe.
+** I like to boil my strawberries for much longer so that they reduce and become thicker.
+This is just a question of taste so if you prefer runnier preserves, follow this recipe.
 If you want thicker preserves, boil them for a longer period before adding the lemon juice.